43rd Electronic Combat Squadron: History

 Redesignated the 43rd Electronic Combat Squadron, the unit was activated 6 June 1986, at Sembach Air Base, Germany.
 It served in Europe until 1991, then came to Davis-Monthan Air Force Base and the 355th Wing on 1 May 1992, as the sister squadron to the 41st.
 The 43rd earned a combat streamer for its duties in World War I and six more for missions flown in the Pacific during World War II.

 The squadron began converting to the L3Harris EA-37B Compass Call, with the first plane being delivered on 23 August 2024 to begin pilot training.
 It flew its first EA-37 mission with a full mission crew in early May 2025.
 The EA-37B is a wide-area airborne electromagnetic attack weapon system.
 It uses a heavily modified version of the Gulfstream G550 airframe, and will replace the EC-130H as a more modern and cost-effective aircraft.
 By the time this mission was flown, ten of the squadron's fourteen EC-130H aircraft had been divested.

+In late March 2026, the 43rd deployed two of their EA-37Bs from Davis Monthan AFB.
+The squadron’s deployment was to the Middle East, to begin combat sorties within Operation Epic Fury against Iran.